rrbuchholz/hires-qfed-process/README.md

 |           so4_a1                |       SO4         |
 |           num_so4               |       SO4         |

-*** Needs to be split into 2 processing parts for highres.
+*** Needs to be split into 2 processing parts for highres for the SVOC.

 ## Step 4:
 Upload the 0.1 degree files to glade filesystem.
 Process further with MUSICA regridding tools if needed in other resolutions (e.g. MPAS, SE regional refinement, etc.)